TEFL Activity: Instant Interpreter

 A tourist visiting students’ home city.

-A business colleague in a different country is visiting, or on a conference call (could even try on the phone in a different room!).
+A business colleague in a different country is visiting or on a conference call (could even try on the phone in a separate room!).

 Seeing a doctor in a different country.